HackThisSite/dns01cf/README.md

    The example above assumes *dns01cf* is using a domain alias setup as described in [SCENARIOS](#scenarios) above.

+## CONTRIBUTING

+If you would like to contribute to *dns01cf*, please first read our [contributing](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) documents.
+Then [fork this repository](https://github.com/HackThisSite/dns01cf/fork), and open a [pull request](https://github.com/HackThisSite/dns01cf/compare) with your contribution.
+You will also need to digitally sign a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) when submitting your first pull request.

+You can also sponsor us by heading to our [DonorBox](https://donorbox.org/donate-to-hackthissite), or by checking our [donation page](https://www.hackthissite.org/donate) for other options.

+Thank you for your interest in supporting our work! :heart:

 ## ACKNOWLEDGEMENTS

 *dns01cf* uses the following softwares and services: